Freely falling bodies in a standing-wave spacetime: Introduction

 \section{Introduction}

-Standing waves play a fundamental role in many branches of physics, but the nonlinearity of Einstein equations hinder their studies in gravitation (Bondi \cite{Hermann:2003}).
+Standing waves play a fundamental role in many branches of physics, but the nonlinearity of Einstein equations hinders their studies in gravitation (Bondi \cite{Hermann:2003}).
 The lack of a strict definition makes it difficult to go beyond an intuitive notion as to what gravitational standing waves are.
-Stephani tackled this problem in the article \cite{Stephani:2003} where he presented an example of an exact standing wave spacetime.
-An alternative definition was proposed in the article \cite{Szybka:2019}.
+Stephani tackled this problem in the paper \cite{Stephani:2003} where he presented an example of an exact standing-wave spacetime.
+An alternative definition was proposed in the paper \cite{Szybka:2019}.
 The intuitive notion of a standing wave implies that there is an alternating energy flow through nodes which averages to zero in time.
 Unfortunately, the energy of gravitational waves cannot be easily localized and the covariant averaging procedure is not known which makes a covariant definition of standing gravitational waves problematic.
-It has been suggested in the article \cite{Szybka:2019} to evade this problem by taking the high frequency limit which captures the dominant contribution to the average energy flow.
+It has been suggested in the paper \cite{Szybka:2019} to evade this problem by taking the high frequency limit which captures the dominant contribution to the average energy flow.
 According to the definition presented in the paper \cite{Szybka:2019} this limit should correspond to an effective spacetime with the Ricci tensor of the Serge type $[(11)1,1]$.

-The aim of this article is to clarify the behaviour of test particles in a standing wave spacetime.
-The standing wave optical/acoustic traps, linear standing wave particle accelerators, are commonly used in science and industry, thus a relevant question is how gravitational standing waves influence trajectories of freely falling bodies.
+The aim of this paper is to clarify the behavior of test particles in a standing-wave spacetime.
+The standing-wave optical/acoustic traps, linear standing-wave particle accelerators, are commonly used in science and industry; thus, a relevant question is how gravitational standing waves influence trajectories of freely falling bodies.

-The example of an exact standing wave spacetime which was studied in the articles \cite{Stephani:2003,Szybka:2019} [see also \cite{Halilsoy:1988}], has a double interpretation.
-In the original form it belongs to the Einstein-Rosen class and posses cylindrical symmetry.
-This solution and its high frequency limit have been also studied in details in the article \cite{ers}.
+The example of an exact standing-wave spacetime which was studied in the papers \cite{Stephani:2003,Szybka:2019} (see also \cite{Halilsoy:1988}), has a double interpretation.
+In the original form it belongs to the Einstein-Rosen class and possesses cylindrical symmetry.
+This solution and its high frequency limit have been also studied in details in the paper \cite{ers}.
 A simple transformation reveals that it may be reinterpreted as a particular case of the three-torus Gowdy model \cite{ers}.